rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 ## Kubernetes Runtime Requirements

-The runtime requirements to comply with the CIS Benchmark are centered around pod security (PSP's)and network policies.
+The runtime requirements to comply with the CIS Benchmark are centered around pod security (PSPs)and network policies.
 These are outlined in this section.
-K3s doesn't apply any default PSP's or network policies however K3s ships with a controller that is meant to apply a given set of network policies.
+K3s doesn't apply any default PSPs or network policies however K3s ships with a controller that is meant to apply a given set of network policies.
 By default, K3s runs with the "NodeRestriction" admission controller.
-To enable PSP's, add the following to the K3s start command: `--kube-apiserver-arg="enable-admission-plugins=NodeRestriction,PodSecurityPolicy,ServiceAccount"`.
+To enable PSPs, add the following to the K3s start command: `--kube-apiserver-arg="enable-admission-plugins=NodeRestriction,PodSecurityPolicy,ServiceAccount"`.
 This will have the effect of maintaining the "NodeRestriction" plugin as well as enabling the "PodSecurityPolicy".

 ### PodSecurityPolicies